-1.0 PURPOSE: 1.1 To lay down Standard Operating Procedure for Storage and Hold Time of Starting Material, Intermediate, and bulk products.
+1.0 Purpose: 1.1 To lay down Standard Operating Procedure for Storage and Hold Time of Starting Material, Intermediate, and bulk products.

 3.1.
 Quality Assurance:

-3.1.1 Quality assurance officer shall be responsible for the preparation/review & execution of Hold Time Study protocol and Report.
+3.1.1 Quality assurance officer shall be responsible for the preparation/review & execution of the Hold Time Study protocol and Report.

-3.1.2 Quality Assurance officer shall be responsible for the collection of hold time samples during hold time study as per approved protocol.
+3.1.2 Quality Assurance officer shall be responsible for the collection of hold time samples during the hold time study as per approved protocol.

-3.1.3 Head- QA / Designee shall be responsible for the approval of Hold Time Study protocol and Report.
+3.1.3 Head- QA / Designee shall be responsible for the approval of the Hold Time Study protocol and Report.

 3.3 Quality Control: